This is a current 5 year renewable High Risk Work Licence

 Call us if you need to discuss arrangements for re-assessment.

-Any paper licence holders who need to operate a forklift or order picker in the workplace will need to undertake further training to bring them up to current Australian standards plus knowledge of Legislation and Regulations.
+Any paper licence holders who need to operate a forklift or other high risk machines in the workplace will need to undertake further training to bring them up to current Australian standards plus knowledge of Legislation and Regulations.
 They will need to undertake re-assessment and make a fresh application for a Licence.

 It is a Qld issued licence recognised nationally - renewable every 5 years.

-When driving a forklift on the road, the machine needs to be either road registered or a permit (or exemption) obtained to allow the machine to be on a road.
+When driving a high risk machine on the road, the machine needs to be either road registered or a permit (or exemption) obtained to allow the machine to be on a road.

 You will also need a current driving licence (for the class of car is fine).